Embracing the Enemy: Useful Lemmas

 Applying Step 2 iteratively at any history in which $k$ leads implies the statement. \end{proof}

-\begin{definition}[Grim Trigger punishment] The contract of agent $k$ is said to be \emph{grim trigger} if it prescribes that the principal fully endorses $j\neq k$ in any continuation game and both agents choose their respective bliss points whenever leading, $y_L=0$ and $y_R=1$. \end{definition}
+We now derive the ex-ante worst payoff for a party. \begin{definition}[Grim Trigger punishment] The contract of party $k$ is said to be \emph{grim trigger} if it prescribes that the principal fully endorses $j\neq k$ in any continuation game and both parties choose their respective bliss points whenever leading, $y_F=0$ and $y_E=1$. \end{definition}

-\begin{lemma} An agent's worst sustainable payoff conditional on leading is the one obtained from grim trigger punishment if and only if $(1-\beta)\geq 2m\beta$.
-It is given by $b+\beta \alpha^C$,